 Sliced eggplant baked with our home-canned tomato sauce and topped with sliced green bell peppers.
 These will be topped with Mozzarella Cheese as a final step before serving!
 Eggplant slices are excellent served either hot or cold.
 And they freeze well!
 We layer them three deep in a freezer container.
 They can be defrosted in the microwave and heated at a low power.
 Or in the oven or a steam oven to provide another delightfully fresh taste of summer vegetables!

 Slices of firmly baked (fork tender) butternut (a winter squash) can be frozen.
 To prepare, thaw slightly and sauté, steam, bake, or roast them until heated through.
 Butternut pulp makes delicious soups.
 It can also make some awesome healthy desserts.
 Or, use thawed chunks mixed with a diced avocado and co-mingled into a bowl of fresh greens for a nutritious salad.

 Soup & Chicken Breast & Veggie Sautée

-Organic chicken, mixed veggies and a bowl of chunky tomato-basil soup with a dollop of sour cream!
+Organic local chicken, mixed veggies and a bowl of chunky tomato-basil soup with a dollop of sour cream!
 Herbs are easy to grow on your patio in a planter or even on your kitchen counter year around.